 Each type of material used in construction has its advantages and disadvantages, which vary greatly with construction and design:

 Ceramic and cement are not waterproof, and cement planters have steel re-bar at their core.
 Steel, which expands to 20 times its size as it rusts, cracks the cement, leading to complete failure.If a concrete planter is appropriate for your project, ask the manufacturer to add Xypex® to the mix before construction to retard this process for as long as possible. add Xypex® to the mix before construction to retard this process for as long as possible.

 Issues with Cement Planters

 Cement planters are very heavy to take up elevators and stairwells, and they are just as much work to remove.You may need a crane.
 There are some lightweight concrete planters coming onto the market now that may do a better job if they can be adequately waterproofed.

 The ratio of surface area to weight, and lack of controlled drainage limits large cement planters to the ground.
 Light color cement planters of great mass offer some protection from solar gain, although they hold heat well into the night.

-Planters have no means of drainage control leaving a mess.
+Planters that have no means of drainage control leave a mess.

 Issues with Ceramic Planters